gakalmar/Notes/14_OOP with C#.md

         - Sealed class: A class that doesn't allow inheriting

         - The **Object** base class:
+            - Every object in C# inherits from this base class, even Value types!
             - It's a special built-in class located in `System` namespace
             - It's the base class of any new class created, so these 2 are equivalent: